 fundamentals of electron-phonon coupling, charge-carrier mobility

-and recombination, light emission and ion migration.
+and recombination, light emission, photon reabsorption, atomic microstructure and ion migration.
 These studies

 feed directly into collaborative efforts aimed at addressing remaining